emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 Design mitigation strategies:
 * Build skills before the risk materializes (e.g., certifications before a career shift).
 * Create financial buffers (e.g., savings or side income before moving abroad).
-* Network in advance to reduce the risk of isolation or slow job search.
+* Network in advance to reduce the risk of isolation or a slow job search.
 * Test ideas in small ways (pilot projects, short-term contracts, volunteer roles).
 Prepare contingency plans:
 * Decide in advance what you’ll do if a key risk happens (e.g., backup country choice if visa denied, alternate job market if industry contracts).